fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 - [Appendix A: writing text-based games in Ruby](#appendix-a-writing-text-based-games-in-ruby)
 - [Appendix B: Answering my inner critic](#appendix-b-answering-my-inner-critic)

+*UPDATE: To see the beginnings of the actual project that I envision here, see my follow-up post [Building a text-based game in Ruby, part 1](/posts/2023/ruby-text-based-game-real-time-input)*.

 I've been mulling over ideas for my next hobby project, now that I'm almost done making my [CSV reading log parser](https://github.com/fpsvogel/reading).

 I've decided on *(drumroll…)* **a text-based game!**